 Before we can issue a treatment, you’ll need to answer a short assessment.
 This assessment will help us recommend the right treatment for you.

-Acid reflux is a common digestive condition that affects millions of people globally.
-It is also referred to as gastroesophageal reflux (GER/GERD) or heartburn.
 It occurs when stomach acid goes up into your throat area.
 This can be for a number of reasons, including the types of food you are eating or the times of day.
-Answer the questions in our online consultation, available by clicking any of the treatments below, and our prescribers will recommend the best treatment for your condition.

 Acid reflux, indigestion, or heartburn are common digestive problems that are really uncomfortable, but they are not always a disease.
-However, if you experience acid reflux symptoms more than twice a week, you may have gastroesophageal reflux disease (GERD/GER).

 Gastro-Oesophageal Reflux Disease (GORD/GERD) is when stomach acid leaks out of the stomach into the oesophagus (the food pipe/tube that runs from the mouth to the stomach).